-- Wait for Steam to check the files and replace the defective ones alongside installing those that were removed by the anti-virus.
+- Wait for Steam to check the files, replace the defective ones, and install those that were removed by the antivirus.

 - After the process is complete, close Steam and run the game again.

-If you’re a Windows 11 user, then enabling Game Mode will boost the performance of your games.
+If you are a Windows 11 user, enabling Game Mode will boost the performance of your games.
 This is the reason why it should be enabled while playing Destiny 2 to avoid FPS drops.